5afe/safe-core-protocol-specs/modules/README.md

 interface ISignatureValidatorHooks {
     /**
      * @param account Address of the account for which signature is being validated
-     * @param validator Address of the validator contract to be used for signature validation
+     * @param validator Address of the validator contract to be used for signature validation.
+This address will be account address in case of default signature validation flow is used.
      * @param payload The payload provided for the validation
      * @return result bytes containing the result
      */